datatelling/jenlowe/no/no.md

 <br />

-The Women’s March on Washington has an amazing Mission & Vision page that is beautiful and thoughtful and better than what I’m writing here.
+The Women’s March on Washington has an amazing [Mission & Vision](https://www.womensmarch.com/mission/) that is beautiful and thoughtful and better than what I’m writing here.

 <br />